networkoptix/nx_open/readme.md

 - **Windows**: this guide implies Windows 10 x64 - other versions may require some adaptation.
 The build can be triggered from the command line of `cmd`, MinGW (Git Bash), or **Cygwin**.
-- **Linux**: this guide implies Debian 10 or Ubuntu (18.04 or 20.04) - other flavors/versions may
+- **Linux**: this guide implies Ubuntu 18.04 or 20.04 - other flavors/versions may require some
-    require some adaptation.
+    adaptation.

 Here we describe the pre-requisites which are needed to build all of the Components.